 Petros Nikolaides is an award-winning fine art landscape/travel photographer based in Nicosia, Cyprus.
-He studied General History at Ionian University (Department of History) in Corfu, Greece.
+He studied General History at Ionian University in Corfu, Greece.
 He continued his studies at the same university, where he took his Master degree in Palaeography and Publishing.
-In 2016 he took his second Master degree in Design and Photography.
+In 2016 he took his second Master degree in Design and Photography from Middlesex University.

-His passion to pursue happiness in life and satisfaction for anyone who see and respect his artwork has taken him to many countries such as Scotland, Ireland, Greece and Iceland.
-His atmospheric landscape images, his surrealistic and emotional way of thinking, the drama that unfolds through his photos can describe not only his artwork but also Petros itself.
+His passion to pursue happiness in life and satisfaction for anyone who sees and respects his artwork has taken him to many countries such as Scotland, Ireland, Greece and Iceland.
+His atmospheric landscape images, his surrealistic and emotional way of thinking, the drama that unfolds through his photos can describe not only his artworks but also the photographer himself.

 Pablo Picasso once said: You have to learn the rules in order to break them like an artist.

-If someone come across with some of my photos will notice some technical aspects that refer to landscape photography composition, such as depth of field, the rule of thirds, leading lines, foreground interest.
-Sometimes, the viewer will not see any of the above.
-But the whole story that unfolds through the viewer’s eyes in combination with long exposed skies or water is enough to make an impact in the viewer’s soul.
+If you come across with some of my photos you will notice some technical aspects that refer to landscape photography composition such as depth of field, the rule of thirds, leading lines, foreground interest.
+These elements combined with long exposed skies and water create a conversation between these elements.
+In conclusion, a story unfolds through the viewer's eyes.

 Every human being sees and interprets differently the world that surrounds him.
 It is a matter of pure aesthetics of each person individually.
 The final result is determined through the cooperation of human aesthetics in relation to the technological means available and knowledge of the same human in relation to them.